Should Your Child See a Doctor?

 - If the tick transferred a disease, a rash will occur.
 It will appear in the next 4 weeks.

 - You tried and can't remove the tick or the tick's head

 - Fever or rash happens in the next 4 weeks

 - Bite starts to look infected

 - You think your child needs to be seen

 - Your child becomes worse

-- When hiking in tick-infested areas, wear long clothing and tuck the ends of pants into socks.
-Apply an insect repellent to shoes and socks.
+- When hiking outside where there are ticks, wear long clothing.
+Tuck the ends of pants into socks.
+Use a bug repellent to shoes, socks and exposed skin.

 - Tick Repellent for Skin - DEET: